theopmw/Top-Spots-London/README.md

 Above the map there is also a **key/ledgend** that also acts as a filter to show and hide different catgories of venue through checking and unchecking the relevant checkboxes.

-To th right of the **key/legend** are a series of 3 dropdown **combo boxes** that allow the user to filter by location, venue type and venue.
+To the right of the **key/legend** are a series of 3 dropdown **combo boxes** that allow the user to filter by location, venue type and venue.

 Below the **combo boxes** is an **info box** which displays information on the selected venue.
 The information displayed for each venue is as follows: